For us, it’s about making a difference as individuals too – beyond the insights we glean and the work we produce.

 We demonstrate our expertise and we’re proud of our craft

-We ask people if there’s anything we can help with
+We ask people what we can do to help

 We fix things and we’re constructive